Corporate Resolution Template, Free Download 2026

 Record the Vote or Consent

 If adopted at a meeting, record that a quorum was present and the exact vote tally.
-If adopted by written consent, ensure every director or shareholder signs the consent document.
+If adopted by unanimous written consent, ensure every director or shareholder signs the consent document.
+Use our unanimous written consent template format for actions taken outside of a formal meeting.

 6